 What is a home appraisal for a refinance?

-A home appraisal provides your refinance lender with a professional estimate of how much your home is worth.
+A home appraisal provides your lender with a professional estimate of how much your home is worth.
 Depending on how much you want to borrow with your refinance loan, the appraisal can determine several things:

-• Whether you can refinance your home.
+• Whether you can complete the process to refinance your home.

 • Whether you have to pay for private mortgage insurance (PMI).

-If your loan amount will be 80% or less of the home’s value, you’re typically not required to have PMI.
+If your loan amount will be 80% or less of the home’s appraised value, you’re typically not required to have PMI.

 • How much money you could get in a cash-out refinance.

-If you already have a government-backed mortgage, you may be able to refinance without an appraisal using one of these “streamline” programs:
+If you already have a government-backed mortgage, you may be able to refinance without an appraisal using one of these programs:

 Wondering which type of refinance you need?